Section 187.03 | Functions and duties of corporation; status of employees; expenditures; board meetings.

 (E) The board of directors shall promptly prepare, file, and maintain minutes of all public meetings described in division (C) of this section.

-(F) Not later than March 1, 2012, and the first day of March of each year thereafter, the chief investment officer of JobsOhio shall prepare and submit a report of the corporation's activities for the preceding year to the governor, the speaker and minority leader of the house of representatives, and the president and minority leader of the senate.
+(F) Not later than the first day of July of each year, the chief investment officer of JobsOhio shall prepare and submit a report of the corporation's activities for the preceding year to the governor, the speaker and minority leader of the house of representatives, and the president and minority leader of the senate.
 The annual report shall include the following:

 (1) An analysis of the state's economy;